Chapter 7 Bankruptcy FAQ from Dixon & Johnston

 I’ve Heard It’s Harder to Qualify for Chapter 7 Bankruptcy Now.
 Is This True?

 When filing for Chapter 7, your household income must be low enough to qualify.
 If your household income is below the state’s median income for similar households, you presumptively qualify for Chapter 7.
 Our attorneys are here to help you understand the process and which option is best for you.

-Will All of My Unsecured Debts Be Wiped out in Chapter 7 Bankruptcy?
+Will All of My Debts Be Wiped out in Chapter 7 Bankruptcy?

-Chapter 7 bankruptcy wipes away most types of unsecured debt.
+Chapter 7 bankruptcy wipes away most types of debt.
 Unsecured debts are defined as debts not guaranteed by collateral property.
 A mortgage and an auto loan are both considered types of secured debts.
+Secured debts can also be discharged in bankruptcy, but if you want to keep the collateral you can sign a reaffirmation agreement and remain liable for the debt.
 Examples of unsecured debts wiped out by Chapter 7 bankruptcy include medical bills and credit card debt.
 Certain debts such as child and spousal support and student loans are not dischargeable.

 In What Way Is a Chapter 13 Bankruptcy Different Than a Chapter 7 Bankruptcy?

 Chapter 7 is a regular bankruptcy that usually takes less than 6 months to complete.
 Chapter 13 involves a payment plan of 36 to 60 months.